cunybpl/nycet_pnp/src/content/measurement_techniques/electrical-spot-measurement.md

 - Current (Amps)
 - Power Factor

-### 2. Installation of Equipment
+### 2. Install Equipment

 1. Confirm that the equipment is operational.
-2. Identify if the distribution system supplies electricity to other loads that are not relevant to the project (to avoid measuring unwanted loads).
+2. Identify whether the distribution system supplies electricity to other loads that are not relevant to the project (to avoid measuring unwanted loads).
 3. Identify the wiring configuration of the distribution system.
 This will determine how to set up the logger and sensors.
-4. Based on the wiring configuration and instructions from the equipment’s user manual, install the sensor and logger to measure the current, voltage and power factor to the system.
+4. Based on the wiring configuration and instructions from the equipment’s user manual, install the sensor and logger to measure the current, voltage, and power factor to the system.

 An example of how to connect the Fluke 345 PQ Clamp Meter is shown below